Textual criticism: Talmud

+Application to other texts

 Classical texts

 Textual criticism originated in the classical era and its development in modern times began with classics scholars, in an effort to determine the original content of texts like Plato's Republic.
 There are far fewer witnesses to classical texts than to the Bible, so scholars can use stemmatics and, in some cases, copy text editing.
 However, unlike the New Testament where the earliest witnesses are within 200 years of the original, the earliest existing manuscripts of most classical texts were written about a millennium after their composition.
 All things being equal, textual scholars expect that a larger time gap between an original and a manuscript means more changes in the text.

+Primary Chronicle

 Legal protection

 Scientific and critical editions can be protected by copyright as works of authorship if enough creativity/originality is provided.
 The mere addition of a word, or substitution of a term with another one believed to be more correct, usually does not achieve such level of originality/creativity.
 All the notes accounting for the analysis and why and how such changes have been made represent a different work autonomously copyrightable if the other requirements are satisfied.
 In the European Union critical and scientific editions may be protected also by the relevant neighboring right that protects critical and scientific publications of public domain works as made possible by art.
 5 of the Copyright Term Directive.
-Not all EU member States have transposed art.
+As of 2011 not all EU member States had transposed art.
 5 into national law.